OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ListAndLoopsDeepDive.rst

 .. code-block:: java

     //new method
-    public int countBooksByAuthor(String auth) {
+    public int countBooksByAuthor(String auth){
-      // declare our counter
+      //declare our counter
       int counter = 0;

-      // iterate over every shelf:
+      //iterate over every shelf:
-      for (Shelf s : this.stacks) {
+      for(Shelf s: this.shelfContents)
+      {

-          // iterate over every book on a given shelf List<Book> bookList = s.getShelfContents();
+          //iterate over every book on a given shelf List<Book> bookList = s.getShelfContents();
-          for (Book b : bookList) {
+          for(Book b: bookList)
+          {

-              // if we find a book by our desired author... if (b.getAuthor().equals(auth)) {
+            //if we find a book by our desired author... if(b.getAuthor.equals(auth))
+            {
               // increase counter by 1
               counter++;
             }

           }
       }
-      // return our count
+      //return our count
       return counter;
     }